Eurostar: Controls and security

-Because the UK is no longer a member of the European Union and was never part of the Schengen Area, and because the Netherlands, Belgium and France are not part of the Common Travel Area, all cross-channel Eurostar passengers must go through border controls.
-Both the British Government and the Schengen governments concerned (Belgium, Netherlands and France) have legal obligations to check the travel documents of those entering and leaving their respective countries.
+Because the UK is no longer a member of the European Union and was never part of the Schengen Area, and because the Netherlands, Belgium and France are not part of the Common Travel Area, all cross-channel Eurostar passengers must go through border controls before the channel crossing, and often in their embarkation station using juxtaposed controls.

-To allow passengers to walk off the train without arrival checks in most cases, juxtaposed controls ordinarily take place at the embarkation station.

-To comply with UK law, there are full security checks similar to those at airports, consisting of bag X-rays and walk-through metal detectors.
-The recommended check-in time is 90–120 minutes except for business class where it is 45–60 minutes; these are much longer than previously because of extra checks in place due to Brexit and the COVID-19 pandemic.
+In addition, to comply with UK law around the tunnel's security, there are full security checks similar to those at airports, consisting of bag X-rays and walk-through metal detectors.
+The recommended check-in time is 90–120 minutes except for business class where it is 45–60 minutes; these are much longer than previously because of extra checks in place due to Brexit.
+In February 2026, Eurostar and St. Pancras officials proposed a plan to cut boarding times by 30 minutes to make them more similar to other train journeys.

 Eurostar passengers travelling within the Schengen area on trains towards London bypass border checks, and enter the pre-allocated cars at the rear of the train, which are reserved for these passengers.
 This area is then searched at Lille and all passengers removed.
-This arrangement was set up after numerous people entered the UK without prior authorisation, by buying a ticket from Brussels to Lille or Calais but remaining on the train until London – an issue exacerbated by Belgian police threatening to arrest UK Border Agency staff at Brussels-South if they tried to prevent passengers whom they suspected of attempting to exploit this loophole from boarding Eurostar trains.
-Travel from Calais or Lille towards Brussels and the Netherlands has no border or security control.
-On 7 July 2020, a modified agreement was signed in Brussels that includes The Netherlands in the previous agreement.
-This allows for juxtaposed controls in Amsterdam and Rotterdam like those in Brussels and Paris.
+This arrangement was set up after numerous people entered the UK without prior authorisation, by buying a ticket from Brussels to Lille or Calais but remaining on the train until London.

+When the Amsterdam to London route began, it was direct in only one direction: passengers had to disembark in Brussels to go through the juxtaposed controls.
+The direct connection was subject to talks between the UK and Dutch governments, and juxtaposed controls buildings were constructed on platforms at Amsterdam Centraal and Rotterdam Centraal, opening on 26 October 2020.
+These were closed for renovations on 15 June 2024, and re-opened on 10 February 2025.